Miter7/Blackhat-CTF-MEM-Forensics---Write-up/README.md

 As it is mentioned in the challenge description, " I don't remember the password and saved it locally."

-So, we will run the envirs plugin to display all environment variables.
+So, we will run the envars plugin to display all environment variables.